scrazzz/redgifs/docs/migrating.rst

 4. MediaType
 ------------
-Multiple methods had a kwarg called ``type`` that lets you get the result as either GIFs or images.
+Two methods had a kwarg called ``type`` that lets you get the result as either GIFs or images.
 This kwarg has been renamed to ``media_type`` and the following functions were affected:

   * :meth:`~redgifs.API.get_top_this_week()`